carolinescranton01/cs_projects/common_commands.md

 # look at the last 10 lines (note - you can use the -n argument the same way as noted above)
 tail file.txt

+# look at the entire file
+cat file.txt

 # look at the number of lines, words (spaces between each word), and bytes (all characters including spaces) in a file
 # lines